 365-day item history

-Everyone’s had that “Oops” moment where you delete the wrong thing or overwrite a password you actually needed.
-With 1Password’s 365-day item history, those slip-ups aren’t permanent.
-You can roll back changes, recover deleted items, and even fish things out of the trash long after you thought they were gone.
-It’s like a time machine for your vault, and it’s saved us more than once during testing.
+We’ve all had that “Well, that was a mistake” moment — deleting or overwriting a password you actually needed.
+Thankfully, 1Password’s 365-day item history has your back.
+You can rewind changes, restore deleted items, and pull things out of the trash long after panic sets in.
+It’s basically a time machine for your vault, and it rescued us more than once during testing.

 High-quality support is one of the perks you get with 1Password — and it shows.
 While you won’t find a free version of the product, the paid plans come backed by strong customer service.
 Many Trustpilot reviews highlight just how responsive and helpful the support team is, which isn’t something you see every day in this industry.